About

 Guestbook

-Just as one is supposed to have a ‘blog’ at the time of this writing, oldskool websites from around 1997 were supposed to have a guestbook and so did mine.
+Just as one was supposed to have a ‘blog’ around the year 2010 or social media gizmos later on, oldskool websites from around 1997 were supposed to have a guestbook and so did mine.
 Although that guestbook had survived each previous update of the website's design, I considered dropping it during the upgrade to this fourth iteration in 2009.
 Most of the entries that had been posted the years before were spam messages and pranks from former school buddies.
 Yet, the occasional worthwhile entry made me keep the guestbook, although I disabled automatic updating.
 You can still send a message (go ahead, Debaene, Kooken & co.) but there is no guarantee that it will be added.
 Do not use this to send mail, use the mail page instead.

 The author of this page is not responsible by any means for any possible damage done to your computer, your body, your brain, your family members, pets or whatsoever, caused by the viewing of this site or any of the embedded media.